 “Twelve years ago, Peterborough was a relatively quiet city.
 But in recent years, it has really started to grow, with new people coming here and stimulating new business.
 A growing population means more jobs“, said co-owner Mostafa.
 Ali shared his cousin’s sentiments: “I am really happy to be in Peterborough.
 It is a nice place to raise your family mostly because people are very friendly.
 We don’t have the crime rate of the bigger cities.
 This makes it very easy to feel like this is my city.”

 Mostafa and Ali struggled with the language and adjusting to the culture and way of life here.
 They are grateful to have a supportive family and community who helped them overcome the challenges.
 Both agree that Peterborough is the ideal place to start a business: “There are lots of opportunities to create a good life here.
 If you have good intentions and are willing to work hard, this community is wide open to your ideas”, said Mostafa.

-The formula to their success is simple, but it takes a certain degree of expertise to maintain their level of excellence.
-They offer their customers the option to dine-in or have the food delivered to their homes.
-The beautifully presented dishes are tasty, affordable, and come in generous portions.
+The formula for their success is simple, but it takes a certain degree of expertise to maintain their level of excellence.
+They offer their customers the option to dine in or have the food delivered to their homes.
+The beautifully presented dishes are tasty and affordable and come in generous portions.
 The cozy and welcoming atmosphere is complemented by friendly and fast service.
 A good location is also an important factor.
 The corner of George Street and Sherbrooke Street gives Village of Thai visibility and easy access.